cs1302uga/cs1302-tutorials/packages.md

 ## Default Package

 Here, the `src` directory is the location of the **default package** (proper noun) for source code.
-The default package contains classes (and other types) that are not in a named package.
+The default package for source code serves as the base directory for named packages that you will create.
+You can think of it as the top-level directory for your package directories (more soon).
+The default package can also contain classes (and other types) that are not in a named package.
 When developing small or temporary applications, it is a convenient place for package-less `.java` files [[2]](https://docs.oracle.com/javase/specs/jls/se8/html/jls-7.html).
-The default package location for source code also serves as the base directory for named packages that you will create.

 Let's dive in!
+Before we get into creating named packages, we will start by compiling directly into the default package as a warmup.
 The steps below show you how to create, compile, and execute a class in the default package (i.e., a class in a package-less `.java` file).
 Once you are comfortable with that, move on to the next section to learn about named packages.

 1. Using Emacs, create a basic "Hello, World!" program in a driver class